Code-Institute-Submissions/flask_book_review/readme.md

 The files that were affected during initial commit when there was a fault with the username were:
 * requirements.txt
 * app.py

+### Potential issue with how images are stored

+Currently images aren’t stored locally.
+Images are displayed based on the url that users upload, and taking that image from the Internet.
+This could then cause potential issues, whereby if this image were to no longer be available, then it would cause a broken image file to be shown.

+For the sake of this project, this method for storing images has been kept, however in the future I would like to incorporate a system that would allow images to be stored locally.

 ## UX and UI

-I wanted to create a simple UX and UI design that was easy to use.
-I used wireframes in order to ensure this was achieved.
-I also wanted to create a mobile first and responsive website that responded to various screen sizes.
+I wanted to build a website that was simple and easy to manoeuvre through.
+I used Balsamiq to create wireframes in order to achieve this goal.

+I also created a mobile first website that was responsive in order to have a successful UX and UI.

 ## Features